dreamind/ix/workshops/presenting-data/index.md

     font-family: "Lora", serif;

-`serif` here is the alternative font in case browser fails to retrieve the first preference.
+`serif` here is the alternative font in case browser fails to retrieve the first preference (`Lora`).

 \\{div class="exercise"